Start implementing these Tweet ideas today, and see 12x the website traffic from Twitter in 12 months

 6. The hashtag(s): Insert extra (related) trending hashtags

-Goal: Get your post in front of other link-minded readers who enjoy similar topics.
+Goal: Get your post in front of other like-minded readers who enjoy similar topics.

 7. The quote: Find a relevant quote and use it

-Goal: People love to retweet and favorite quotes, both of which send great social signals to Google about your post.
+Goal: People love to retweet quotes, and retweets send great social signals to Google about your post.

 8. The quippy click-bait: Short and sweet